PeterMcKinnis/WorstCaseStack/README.md

 definition in any of the given input files.

 ## Known Limitations:
-1. `wcs.py` can only determine stack usage from `*.c` source.
+1. wcs.py can only determine stack usage from `*.c` source.
 Calls to compiled libraries (e.g. libc.a) or to assembly functions will result in `unbounded` (e.g. unknown) stack usage.
 2. Functions compiled with the `weak` attribute will crash this script
 3. The actual worst case stack may be greater than reported by this function if outside actors modify the stack.
 Common offenders are:
     1. Interrupt handlers
     2. Operating system context changes
 4. The use of inline assembly will result in potentially incorrect results.
 Specifically, if a function uses inline assembly to load or store from the stack, modify the stack pointer, or branch to code that does likewise, expect incorrect results.

 **The script has no way to detect situations 3 and 4.
-In the presence of these conditions the script will complete successfully.
+In the presence of these conditions the script will still complete successfully.
 Use caution.**

 ## Notes
 5. This script assumes little endian byte ordering for object files.
 If you are compiling for a big-endian system set the `byte_order` variable to `">"` in the file `elf.py`